icsa-hua/MvmTSP-MD/README.md

 ```sh
 pip install -r requirements.txt
 ```

+Make sure you have the GLPK library installed:
+* For Windows system follow the guide: https://winglpk.sourceforge.net/.
+Or Use WSL2.
+* For Linux system use: `sudo apt-get install glpk-utils`

+## Usage
+Launch the application: `python3 main.py`

 #### Data Initialization
 Every major data is provided through csv files.
 Consider the following format: